learnlatex/learnlatex.github.io/en/lesson-15.md

 ## texdoc.net

-This is a [homepage](https://texdoc.net/) which works similarly to the `texdoc` utility.
+This is a [website](https://texdoc.net/) which works similarly to the `texdoc` utility.
 You can search for documentation they have available just like you would do with `texdoc -l` and then choose from among the results.

 ## CTAN

-CTAN is the Comprehensive TeX Archive Network.
+[CTAN](https://www.ctan.org) is the Comprehensive TeX Archive Network.
 Most LaTeX packages are published there.
-You can search the site for the package you want to access the documentation of.
+You can search the site for a package to access its documentation.
 Usually the packages are saved in `ctan.org/pkg/<pkg-name>` and you can access the README and documentation of the packages stored on CTAN there.